tlkh/text-emotion-classification/README.md

 We were inspired by previous work by other pioneers in the sentiment analysis and sentence classification field.
 Of note are the following:

-- Convolutional Neural Networks for Sentence Classification(Yoo Kim, 2014)
+- *Convolutional Neural Networks for Sentence Classification* (Yoo Kim, 2014)
-- Twitter Sentiment Analysis using combined LSTM-CNN Models (Sosa, 2017)
+- *Twitter Sentiment Analysis using combined LSTM-CNN Models* (Sosa, 2017)
-- A Pattern-Based Approach for Multi-Class Sentiment Analysis in Twitter (Bouazizi and Ohtsuki, 2017)
+- *A Pattern-Based Approach for Multi-Class Sentiment Analysis in Twitter* (Bouazizi and Ohtsuki, 2017)
-- Sentiment Analysis: from Binary to Multi-Class Classification (Bouazizi and Ohtsuki, 2017)
+- *Sentiment Analysis: from Binary to Multi-Class Classification* (Bouazizi and Ohtsuki, 2017)
+- *Experimenting with Distant Supervision for Emotion Classiﬁcation* (Purver and Battersby, 2012)

 ### Choice of Neural Network Model